-Stephen narrated the story of Joseph’s betrayal by his brothers, Joseph’s rise to fame in Egypt, Jacob’s entry into Egypt, and Jacob’s death, Genesis 37-50.
+Stephen continued to talk about Joseph’s betrayal by his brothers, Joseph’s rise to fame in Egypt.
+Jacob’s entry into Egypt, and Jacob’s death, Genesis 37-50.

 VV 17-19, 17 “But when the time of the promise drew near which God had sworn to Abraham, the people grew and multiplied in Egypt 18 till another king arose who did not know Joseph.
 19 This man dealt treacherously with our people, and oppressed our forefathers, making them expose their babies, so that they might not live.

-Stephen narrated the story of Israel’s oppression in Egypt under a new pharaoh who decreed a genocide on all the Israelite male babies, Exodus 1:22.
+Stephen continued to talk about Israel’s oppression in Egypt, Pharoah’s decreed a genocide on Israelite male babies, Exodus 1:22.